 As the multi-cloud approach is becoming popular, many organizations embrace it – without thinking through the associated costs.
 Mid-size to large companies use an average of eight different cloud providers for various enterprise apps and services.

 The use of multiple public and private clouds for different workloads, in addition to the simultaneous use of on-premise infrastructure and multiple public clouds, make management extremely complex.

-The growth of the cloud has been phenomenal, and for good reason.
+The growth of the cloud has been phenomenal, and for a good reason.
 Gartner predicts the global market for cloud services to reach $331.2 billion by 2022.
-However, the idea of just paying for what you use is so enticing, organizations end up spending a lot more money than required.
+However, as the idea of just paying for what you use is so enticing, organizations end up spending a lot more money than required.

-In the absence of the right cloud cost optimization tools, they also losing track of cloud spending across an increasingly disparate range of suppliers and vendors.
+In the absence of the right cloud cost optimization tools, they also lose track of cloud spending across an increasingly disparate range of suppliers and vendors.
 While shifting to the cloud might not necessarily cost your organization more, it makes costs less predictable (and controllable) than age-old long-term licensing models.

 What is needed is for organizations to carry out frequent cost optimization assessments and invest in the right cloud cost optimization tools to shut down unused workloads, select only the services they need, and control and optimize cloud spend.

 Contact us to learn more about which cloud optimization options are right for your business.